BioGRID/CUP-LIMS/README.md

-# BioGRID ORCA (Open Repository for CRISPR Analysis)
+# BioGRID CUP-LIMS (CRISPR-Upload)
-This resource contains the complete BioGRID Open Repository for CRISPR Analysis (ORCA) platform and all related tools.
+This resource contains the complete BioGRID C-UP LIMS platform and all related tools.
 It is specifically used in the management of CRISPR datasets for internal analysis and release via the BioGRID (https://thebiogrid.org).
 It contains command line tools, database components, and a web based front end interface.

 ## Development Status
-+ **Unstable** - In Development
++ **BETA** - In Development
-+ Current Version: **0.0.2 ALPHA**
++ Current Version: **0.7.5 ALPHA**

 ## System Requirements
 To use all of the tools contained within, you require at least the following: